CSFrequency/react-firebase-hooks/firestore/README.md

 # React Firebase Hooks - Cloud Firestore

 React Firebase Hooks provides convenience listeners for Collections and Documents stored with Cloud Firestore.
-The hooks wrap around the `onSnapshot(collection(...))` and `firestore.onSnapshot(firestore.doc(...))` methods.
+The hooks wrap around the `firestore.onSnapshot(...)` method.

 In addition to returning the snapshot value, the hooks provide an `error` and `loading` property to give a complete lifecycle for loading and listening to Cloud Firestore.